grooveLog/data/README.md

 # 0.2.0 Know Thyself: Questionnaires

 ## questionnaires
+List of available questionnaires.
+Note for future: We may want to limit questionnaire visibility to a Team/Group.

 | Name | Data Type | Desription |
 | ------------- | ------------- | ---------- |